 - Sculpture I

-All three degrees, as well as the option for combining art courses with other programs, aim to afford talented and motivated young artists with knowledge and skills that will help them shape a future that best employs their abilities and fulfills their passions.
-The foundation program will give them a solid experience of working in two- and three-dimensional design, photography, computer art, drawing, and art history.
-A course in Careers in Art will help them understand how many fields are open to them.
-More advanced courses will develop their abilities but will also help them sort out what media and conceptual challenges best suit their talents.
+To provide talented and motivated young artists with the knowledge and skills needed to help shape their future and best fulfill their passions and abilities.
+The foundation program provides solid experience in two and three-dimensional design, photography, computer art, drawing, and art history.
+The Careers in Art course helps students understand the many fields open to them.
+Advanced courses further develop their abilities and help them to identify the media and conceptual challenges that best suit their talents.

 Student Learning Outcomes:

 Upon successful completion of this program, students will be able to: